Chino Hills Community Center

 Afterwards the grounds of this venue are fine for romantics and all the family photos.
 I rate this venue very high for photographic potential.
 Something else to consider is that the vast majority of new photographers like to shoot people in the shade, there are a few very nice open shade spots in this venue.

 The only two things I would say about this venue since I've never seen it in action are the following.

-Location- It's hidden a bit, and though its only a few minutes from the freeway people may have a hard time finding it though it only really involves on turn once you get off the freeway ( off at Grand, left on Peyton).
+Location- It's hidden a bit, and though it's only a few minutes from the freeway people may have a hard time finding it though it only really involves one turn once you get off the freeway ( off at Grand, left on Peyton).

 Temperature- Oh my, Chino Hills, does get a bit toasty in the summertime.

 There are other established wedding venues in the area including Los Serronos Country Club and Western Hills Golf Course.
 It's easy to say that Chino Hills Community Center is yet another venue for them to compete against.
 I believe it will do them more good than harm.
 From what I can tell you about what I've seen work well in the past is that a city needs a few strong venues to attract people.
 A good example of this are the Temecula wineries.
 The more venues the Temecula wineries added the more of a draw it was to brides far outside the area.
 I believe that brides from the IE have a good reason to stop off and give Chino Hills a look before heading into Orange County to book a venue.
 I also think that Chino Hills has enough going for it to draw brides out of Orange County and Los Angeles county to book their weddings.
 I also think that it will help out the Diamond Bar Center because now there are two spectacular community center venues within a 15-minute drive of each other.

 You don't have to be a citizen of Chino Hills to rent this venue, but if you are (or can find one) you'll get a better rate.
 The rates are fair for non-residents thus you don't have to stress about it.